-- 40% of the qualification - Closed book examination two hours, 30 minutes - This paper involves the study of a set genre, currently The Gothic.
-Students study 'Dracula' and 'The Bloody Chamber' as well as a range of connected unseen texts.
+- · 40% of the qualification - · Closed book examination two hours, 30 minutes - · This paper involves the study of a set genre, currently The Gothic or American Literature.
+Students also study a range of unseen texts.

 Students are assessed for their analysis, exploration and critical and contextual appreciation of the genre